 Antibiotics.
 It can come back even after treatment.

 Limit your number of sex partners.
 Do not use vaginal douches.
-Use latex, polyurethane, or polyisoprene condoms every time you have sex.
-Abstinence is the only way to prevent it 100%.
+Wear breathable, cotton underwear.
+Use latex, polyurethane, or polyisoprene condoms EVERY time you have sex.
+In some cases, semen may upset the balance of normal vaginal bacteria, increasing your risk for getting BV.
+If you think this is the case for you, consider using a condom.

-Hepatitis B is a viral infection that causes inflammation of the liver.
-It is transmitted from contact with blood, semen, vaginal fluid, or other body fluids from an infected person.
+Hepatitis B, or Hep B, is a viral infection that causes inflammation of the liver.
+You get Hep B from contact with blood, semen, vaginal fluid, or other body fluids from an infected person.
+Hep B can be treated and managed but not cured.

 Many people with hepatitis do not have symptoms and do not know they are infected.
 Symptoms can include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, grey-colored stools, joint pain, and jaundice.